bip-team/pepper-visual-servoing/README.md

 Camera calibration files should be stored in visp xml format in the '/path/to/qibuild-workspace/pepper-visual-servoing/config' folder.
 It is convenient to calibrate your camera using visp tools.

+The project has been developed under ubuntu 14.04 and compiled using aldebaran toolchain naoqi-sdk-2.4.3.28-linux64.

 Known issues
 ============